 I take back what I wrote earlier about disagreeing with his business plan.
 Unless T.J. is mixing in crack cocaine with the sugar to get people hooked on his lemonade, I only wish I could have a rinky-dink business like his that caused all these problems.
 Please, God, let these be the sorts of problems I have in life.

 I wonder if he is on the board of his HOA.
 He strikes me as the type that would go around checking for undocumented fences or lawns that violate height regulations.
 In a way, I kind of wish we were in the same HOA, so he could have un hombre de verda to pick on.
 Did I mention I hate bullies?
 I also hate Nazis because they were bullies.
 Crap.
-When did I become the swarthy Captain America?
+When did I become the olive-skinned Captain America?

 If anyone desires to heap some more score on this Tampa Bay Grinch, feel free to reblog me, put this on Facebook, Twitter, etc., etc. This is solely opinion based on facts and therefore is not libelous, in case you were wondering.